Q42/seeingspaces/readme.md

+# Seeing Space

-This is the repository for the Seeing Spaces app for #w00tcamp 2014!
+This is the repository for the Seeing Space app for #w00tcamp 2014!